mpv-player/mpv/DOCS/man/options.rst

     driver.
 Necessary to use the OSC, or to select the buttons in DVD menus.
     Support depends on the VO in use.

+``--input-cursor-passthrough``, ``--no-input-cursor-passthrough``
+    (X11 and Wayland only)
+    Tell the backend windowing system to allow pointer events to passthrough the mpv window.
+This allows windows under mpv to instead receive pointer events as if the mpv window was never there.

 ``--input-media-keys=<yes|no>``
     On systems where mpv can choose between receiving media keys or letting the system handle them - this option controls whether mpv should receive